 1980 - We set our record League Cup attendance at Anfield as 50,880 saw us draw 1-1 with Nottingham Forest in the Semi-final second leg, with substitute David Fairclough netting a late equaliser after John Robertson had converted from the spot, as in the first leg, to maintain our two-year unbeaten home record, although we lost 2-1 on aggregate.
 Terry McDermott made his 200th reds appearance in this game.
 Forest lost to Wolverhampton Wanderers in the Final, with ex-red Emlyn Hughes completing his domestic medal clean sweep.

 2011 – Lucas played his hundredth League game for the reds as we were held to a 1-1 draw at Anfield by Wigan Athletic.
-Raúl Meireles gave us the lead when he scored in his third consecutive match, while Luis Suárez hit the woodwork twice on his first start for the club.
+Raul Meireles gave us the lead when he scored in his third consecutive match, while Luis Suárez hit the woodwork twice on his first start for the club.
+Milan Jovanović played his eighteenth and final reds game.

 2005 - We lost 2-0 at Birmingham City after an abject performance, with Walter Pandiani scoring from the spot after Sami Hyypiä, who was playing his 300th reds game, was judged to have fouled ex-red Emile Heskey.
 Julian Gray added the second, his first goal for the club.